Vital minerals

 Three portions of dairy per day, such as three slices of cheddar, a yogurt and large glass of milk will provide your Nutrient Reference Value (NRV).

-Some useful food sources of calcium are dairy produce, small-boned fish such as sardines and anchovies, green leafy vegetables, nuts and seeds such as almonds and sesame seeds, tofu and apricots.
-You can also buy calcium-fortified bread, although it is much better to get it from natural sources.
+Other useful sources include small-boned fish (such as sardines and anchovies), green leafy vegetables, nuts and seeds (including almonds and sesame seeds), as well as calcium-set tofu and apricots.
+You can also buy calcium-fortified bread, although it is much better to get calcium from natural sources, where possible.

 Chromium

-Chromium is vital to the Glucose Tolerance Factor (GTF) - a critical enzyme system that works with insulin to absorb glucose into cells, regulating blood sugar levels.
+Chromium is vital (along with insulin) to absorb glucose into cells and regulate blood sugar levels.
 Chromium levels can be depleted by over-consuming refined sugars and white flour products and lack of exercise.

 How can I get it?